chef-boneyard/devchef/chef-server-12/README.md

 ```

 ## Extracting Keys
-Important keys should be placed in the `/keys` folder.
-On start, the contents of
+Important keys are placed in the `/volumes/keys` volume.
+You can mount this
-`/keys` is copied to `/volumes/keys`, which is a volume that can be mounted on
-other devices which may require access to them (i.e. Chef Manage).
+volume to your host or to another container.